looker-open-source/viz-report-table-marketplace-open-source/README.md

 ![Theme selector](/docs/custom_theme.png)

 In order to serve raw CSS files from your git provider, first pass the URL through [raw.githack.com](https://raw.githack.com/).
-Please use (this example template)[/src/theme_custom_template.css] to help you get started with your customization.
+Please use [this example template](/src/theme_custom_template.css) to help you get started with your customization.